 About Richard Campbell

-Richard joined the League’s staff in 2012 as the Conservation Science Manager.
+Richard joined the League’s staff in 2012 as the Conservation Science Manager and now serves as Director of Restoration.
 He brings nearly a decade of experience in forest management and restoration.

 by Harry Pollack on